 As opposed to crowd sensing applications, DroidLab will not have bootstrapping issues.
-DroidLab doesn't provide a service that relies on sensing data, the first user will receive the same user experience as a user joining the system when it becomes popular.
-In fact, early adopters will benefit from their history when it'll come to leaderboards or badges: as badges are associated to applications, if an application is available through a limited time only, badges earned during that period will be more valuable.
-DroidLab's success won't depend on it's startup speed.
+DroidLab doesn't provide a service that relies on sensing data, thus the first user will receive the same user experience as a user joining the system when it becomes popular.
+In fact, early adopters will benefit from their history when it will come to leaderboards or badges: as badges are associated to applications, if an application is available for a limited time only, badges earned during that period will be more valuable.
+DroidLab's success won't depend on its startup speed.

-DroidLab's server requests needed for it's operation scale linearly with the number of devices.
+DroidLab's server requests needed for its operation scale linearly with the number of devices.
 Most of the server interactions consist of uploading or downloading files related to a single user or a single application.
 Gamification related server requests will also involve a single user's information.
 Leaderboards will be cached and evaluated periodically.
 This makes the cloud an ideal platform for DroidLab.
 A more complex task is the distribution of applications among devices.
 Finding an optimal solution is a hard problem.
-We will use sub-optimal algorithms to find acceptable associations.
-This will result in sub-optimal device quota usage but will conserve server resources.
+We will use thus sub-optimal algorithms to find acceptable associations.
+This will result in sub-optimal device quota usage, but will conserve server resources.

+\section{The DroidLab Architecture}

+DroidLab is a cloud backed mobile framework, includinga cloud application running on Google App Engine.
+We will reference this app as the Server.
+The mobile devices participating in DroidLab are called Clients.
+Clients run the DroidLab framework, which consists of the core and several plugins.
+The framework is capable of downloading and running crowd sourcing applications, called simply Applications.
+To avoid confusion, users who upload and run their applications over DroidLab will be called Developers.
+Applications rely on events fired by the plugins and methods offered by the plugins to perform sensing tasks.
+The framework provides means to the applications for uploading results.

+DroidLab is currently under development.
+The Android client is already operational, and most of the features mentioned in this paper are already available.
+Limited server functionality is currently provided by a PHP based portal.

 \section{Conclusions}